Woflje/starbase_ys_pos_nav/README.md

 Here, things get difficult as C and D do not share the same X-Coordinate in our coordinate system.
 Luckily, stating that C and D share the same Z-Coordinate, the Z-Axis will be pointing roughly towards the belt, which is convenient.
 If we also state that their Z-Coordinate is positive, we can use an algorithm to find a Cz=Dz such that distance(C to D) corresponds to the measured value.
 The algorithm used for this can be found in `/data/find_coords.py`.
 The algorithm starts from a guessed value of Z and evaluates the increasing Z value each time by calculating the Y-Coordinates of C and D with it and evaluating if distance(C to D) is as close to the measured value as possible.

 Then, all the coordinates of the transmitters have been calculated or found and can be seen in B11 to E13.
-This creates the following model:
+This creates the following model:<br>
 ![Beautiful Gif that does not work now for some reason :/](https://i.imgur.com/cvCRb1k.gif)

 To play around with it or have a closer look, go to [GeoGebra](https://www.geogebra.org/calculator) and open the `/data/model_geogebra.ggb` file.